giulioturrisi/elevation_mapping_cpu/README.md

 # elevation_mapping_cpu

-Simple package that contain all the dependencies for installing [elevation_mapping](https://github.com/ANYbotics/elevation_mapping) with mamba.
+Simple package that contain all the dependencies for installing [elevation_mapping](https://github.com/ANYbotics/elevation_mapping) plus a docker image to use it.

 ## Installation